 “We see many traditional fund intermediaries losing ground, whether in the fund of funds space or the bank platforms, and yet we constantly hear that institutional clients are looking to build ‘provider-partnerships’,” said Smith.

 “The best-in-class specialist consultants have made great progress in imposing common risk and reporting standards, at least in the hedge fund industry, but that still leaves space for fiduciaries who share alignment of interests with their clients,” added Smith.

 “I have been privileged to work for top tier alternative asset managers, where I have been able to get to know and understand the nuanced needs of the institutional investor community,” said Kotlar-Bouget.

 “I believe that CdR Capital can offer the same level of professionalism and institutional servicing without being tied to one specific strategy, and, at the same time, adapting to a rapidly changing client environment,” Kotlar-Bouget added.

 “Institutional investors are re-evaluating their alternatives strategy.
 We look forward to playing a role in that debate with a business model that is able to adapt to suit their individual needs,” said Milicic.

 For further information contact: Niki Natarajan +44 203 861 9900

-CdR Capital was founded in 2012 by Steve Smith and Omar Ayache in Geneva as a private investment office, serving a core group of large families and institutions.
-It also has offices in London and Dubai as well as a joint venture with CdR Hollander, whose principal offices are in Miami and São Paulo.
+CdR Capital was originally founded in 2012 by Omar Ayache and Steve Smith in Geneva as a private investment office, serving a core group of large families and institutions.
+It also has offices in London and Dubai as well as a joint-venture with CdR Hollander, whose principal offices are in Miami and São Paulo.